Easy-to-read medicine information about aspirin – what is it, how to take aspirin safely and possible side effects.

 - Aspirin may interact with medicines available without a prescription such as anti-inflammatories for example ibuprofen, diclophenac, naproxen.

-- Aspirin may also interact with other medications and herbal supplements, so check with your doctor or pharmacist.
+- Aspirin may also interact with other medications and herbal supplements, so check with your doctor or pharmacist before starting aspirin or before starting any new medicines.

 New Zealand Formulary Patient Information: